quicwg/base-drafts/draft-ietf-quic-lossbits-exp.md

 In the QUIC context, the equivalent transport headers being encrypted, such observation is not possible.
-To restore network operators' ability to maintain QUIC clients experience, this document  adds two explicit loss bits to the QUIC  short header, named "Q" and "R".
+To restore network operators' ability to maintain QUIC clients experience, this document  adds two explicit loss bits to the QUIC  short header, named "Q" (sQuare signal) and "R" (Retransmit).
 Together, these bits allow the observer to estimate upstream and downstream  loss, enabling the same  dichotomic search as with TCP.